youknowriad/rungen/README.md

 API
 ---

-If you're familiar with co, The API here is slitely different.
+If you're familiar with `co`, The API here is slightly different.
 Instead of taking a generator and returning a promise.
 We can take basically any value (pass in an iterator to have the same behavior as co for generators) and as a result uses callbacks instead of a promise.

 ```javascript